-Labeling rules for food additives are indicated in the Regulation on Food Additives which was published in the Official Gazette no. 28693, dated 06/30/2013.
+Labeling rules for food additives are indicated in the Regulation on Food Additives which was published in the Official Gazette no. 28693, dated 06/30/2013 and it was amended once in 2014.
 In this Regulation, in addition to compulsory information, there are specific labeling requirements for food additives which will and will not be supplied to the consumer.

-E. Labeling for Food and Feed containing, consisting or deriving from Genetically Modified Organisms (GMO's)
+E. Labeling for Food and Feed containing, consisting or deriving from Genetically Modified Organisms (GMOs)

-In addition to general labelling rules, specific labeling rules for food and feed containing, consisting or deriving from GMO's are set in the Regulation on Genetically Modified Organisms and its Products published in Official Gazette no 27671 dated 08/13/2010.
-Currently, there is no GMO event approved for food use in Turkey.
-There are 16 corn events of which 2 of them are suspended by a court decision in December 2013 and 3 soybean events approved only for feed use.
-Imported feed into Turkey must be labeled "Contains GMO" if it contains GMO over 0.9 percent within a given shipment.
+In addition to general labelling rules, specific labeling rules for food and feed containing, consisting or deriving from GMOs are set in the Regulation on Genetically Modified Organisms and its Products published in Official Gazette no 27671 dated 08/13/2010.
+Currently, there are no GMO events approved for food use in Turkey.
+There are 16 corn events of which 2 are suspended by a court decision in December 2013 and 3 soybean events approved for feed use only.
+Imported feed into Turkey must be labeled "contains GMO" if it contains approved GMO over 0.9 percent within a given shipment.